Chemistry taster session

-This experience day at the University of Sheffield gives A Level chemists a taste of what it’s like to study chemistry at university.
+This taster session gives A-Level chemists a taste of what it’s like to study Chemistry at university.

-After a quick break, there will be a chance for you to find out more about being a chemistry student at the University of Sheffield, as you take part in a Q&A. You will have the chance to talk to some of our current undergraduate students, a member of our admissions team, and a careers expert, who will all be on hand to answer any queries you might have about studying chemistry at university.
+There will also be a chance for you to find out more about being a chemistry student at The University of Sheffield, and where a degree in chemistry can take you.
+You will hear from some of our current students, a careers guide, and a member of our admissions team, who will all be on hand to answer any questions you might have about studying chemistry at university.

 For informal enquiries please email email@example.com

 Explore the University

 Discover what sets Sheffield apart at our next on-campus open day.